-Twenty-four students enrolled in the GEOG 427 Water Resources in Fall 2020 taught by Professor Mary Kimsey.
-Stormwater management was a major topic in the course, one that was introduced by Dale Chestnut in a Zoom lecture early in the semester.
-In the week following that lecture, students mapped an area of Harrisonburg that drains into a storm pipe on South Dogwood Drive.
+Twenty-five students enrolled in the GEOG 427 Water Resources in Fall 2021 taught by Professor Mary Kimsey.
+Stormwater management was a major topic in the course, one that was introduced by Mr. Dale Chestnut in the classroom early in the semester.
+He discussed skills that are helpful for a career in stormwater management, went over some important water/ stormwater terminology, gave a history of related laws and regulations and, finally, went into detail about stormwater management at JMU.
+In the week following that lecture, GEOG 427 students mapped an area of Harrisonburg that drains into a storm pipe on South Dogwood Drive.
 As part of this field activity, they discussed the impacts the runoff from the various surfaces in the area have on Blacks Run and, eventually, the Chesapeake Bay.
 For their semester project and working in pairs, students selected a site on a body of water in the local area.
-Using water quality test kits they had purchased, they monitored the water quality of the site over the last two months of the semester.
+Using water quality test kits they had purchased, they monitored the water quality of the site over the course of the semester.
 Students measured temperature and determined the turbidity level.
 They used the test kits to determine the level of dissolved O2, biochemical O2 demand, nitrates, pH, phosphates and coliform bacteria.
 Finally, the results were written up in a term paper that was submitted at the end of the semester.